FireFlies98/myDotaBuff/README.md

 # Getting Started with Create React App

-This project was created by Edgarщм Vadim
+This project was created by Edgarov Vadim

+A tool to fetch Dota stats for players, heroes, matches, and more!

+Based off of OpenDota's new API & Dota 2's Web API

 ## Available Scripts